usernamecheckout/SVD-Recommender/README.md

 # SVD_Recommender (Inspired by the Netflix Prize winner algorithm. )

-This is  a project to validate the compatibility of the famous Netflix Winner-SVD based recommender system.
+This is  a project to validate the compatibility of the famous Netflix Winner-SVD based recommender validation system.
+Python code can be acquired upon inquiry.

 You can find Top_N, Prediction, Online and Offline version of the SVD based recommender system here.